mnmnotmail/website/volunteered.md

 TMTP is simple, preserving the soul of email, while dramatically reducing its vulnerabilities.
 So how did I arrive here?

-In 2002, after I left the Internet startup I founded in Silicon Valley (Synchron Networks), I began exploring a design for a personal-area computing environment[^ce] based on the Web user experience&mdash;hyperlinked, multi-format documents.
+In 2002, after I left the Internet startup I founded in Silicon Valley, Synchron Networks, I began exploring a design for a personal-area computing environment[^ce] based on the Web user experience (hyperlinked, multi-format, interactive documents).
 Its apps and data are local to your devices, but sharable with collaborators and subscribers.
 I sourced one element from software version control, that each set of related edits to a collection of local-web documents is packaged as a revision.